therob3000/comicpress-manager/readme.txt

 ComicPress Manager is released under the GNU GPL version 2.0 or later.

+The Dynarch DHTML Calendar Widget is released under the GNU LGPL.

 == Credits ==

 Big thanks to Tyler Martin for his assistance, bug finding, and with coming up with ComicPress in the first place.
-Also thanks to Danny Burleson, tk0169, and Keith C. Smith for beta testing, and the folks at the Lunchbox Funnies forum for finding bugs in the initial releases.
+Also thanks to Danny Burleson, tk0169, Tim Hengeveld, and Keith C. Smith for beta testing, and the folks at the Lunchbox Funnies forum for finding bugs in the initial releases.

+ComicPress Manager uses the [Dynarch DHTML Calendar Widget](http://www.dynarch.com/projects/calendar/) for date fields.